serverpod/serverpod/modules/serverpod_auth/serverpod_auth_facebook_flutter/README.md

 These values can be obtained from the Facebook app developer console.

+You will also need to configure your Facebook app in the developer console to give permission for the app to fetch the following information: email, first_name, name, profile_pic.
+(Otherwise login will fail.)

 You can log into Facebook in your Serverpod app's Flutter frontend using `SignInWithFacebookButton`, or you can directly call the `signInWithFacebook` method.

 ### Limitations